thehydroreview/thehydroreview-site/_pages/year.md

 ---
-title: Year Index
+title: Index of Issues by Year -- The Hydro Review
-description: "Links to each years issues, with a count of issues per year"
+description: "Links to each years issues, with a count of issues per year. "
 layout: issue
 permalink: /year/
 og_image: /assets/banners/thehydroreview_og.jpg
-description: "Links to each years issues, with a count of issues per year"
 ---

 <ul class="taxonomy__index">